yhli1016/Pmod/README.md

 methods to perform specified operations.
 Inside this class a dictionary named *available\_mods* contained all the module definitions.

-Each module is presented with an instance of the *Module* class, which has four
+Each module is presented with an instance of the *Module* class, which has five
-lists: *environ*, *depend*, *conflict* and *command*.
+lists: *environ*, *depend*, *conflict*, *command* and "alias".
 Each element of *environ* is a tuple with three elements: action to be performed, name of the environmental variable, and the string with which the environmental variable will be modified.
-Modules can have dependencies, conflicting modules and additional initialization scripts, as stored in the lists of *depend*, *conflict* and *command* respectively.
+Modules can have dependencies, conflicting modules, additional initialization scripts and aliases settings, as stored in the lists of *depend*, *conflict*, *command* and *alias* respectively.
+Each element of *alias* is a tuple of (alias name, alias string).

 The auxiliary method *add\_mod()* of *ModManager* is provided for the manipulation of modules, which calls the *add\_settings()* method of *Module*.